Larilok/banner_service_backend/README.md

 - [x] unique on name

 - indexes types and what are they for
+- test indexes on random values
+- add all view in banner_user_view

+task:
+  views count of unique banner by user count how many unique user viewed a banner
 - query: join 3 tables, order
 - query: select with max from 3 tables, order
 - query: select having, group by, order